|

 [paper]

-In this study, we introduce a novel methodological framework utilizing Large Language Models (LLMs) to infer the mentioned travel modes from social media posts, and reason people's attitudes toward the associated travel mode, without the need for manual annotation.
+In this study, we introduce a novel methodological framework using LLMs to infer the mentioned travel modes from social media posts, and reason people's attitudes toward the associated travel mode, without the need for manual annotation.

 We compare different LLMs along with various prompting engineering methods in light of human assessment and LLM verification.